 Make sure your diet contains plenty of fruits and vegetables

 - Why?
-Rich in flavonoids and carotenoids with both antioxidant and anti-inflammatory capacity.
+Fruits and vegetables are rich in flavonoids and carotenoids, which have both antioxidant and anti-inflammatory capacity.

 - What?
 Choose a wide variety of colors.
 Choose things that are fresh in season or frozen.
 Eat them both raw and cooked.

 - How much?
-Aim for 3-4 serving of fruit daily (one serving is 1 medium size piece of fruit, ½ cup fresh fruit or ¼ cup dried fruit).
-Also aim for 4-5 servings of vegetables daily (one serving is 2 cups salad greens or ½ cup cooked vegetables)
+Aim for three to four servings of fruit daily (one serving is one medium-sized piece of fruit, ½ cup fresh fruit or ¼ cup dried fruit), and four to five servings of vegetables daily (one serving is 2 cups salad greens or ½ cup cooked vegetables)

 Choose beans, legumes and whole grains

 - Why?
-Choosing these carbohydrates over refined flour reduce frequency of blood sugar spikes (and crashes).
+Choosing these carbohydrates over refined flour reduces the frequency of blood sugar spikes (and crashes).

 - How much?
-Choose 1-2 servings beans per day (one serving is ½ cup cooked beans).
-Choose 3-5 serving of whole grains per day (one serving is ½ cup cooked grains).
+Choose one to two servings of beans (one serving is ½ cup cooked beans) and three to five servings of whole grains per day (one serving is ½ cup cooked grains).